arscott11/cs495-baseline-andrew.scott/about-me.md

 * The largest program I worked on was the Guitar chord app I explained above.
 This was done with 3 other members and was our final project in CS 222 programmed in dart.

-* I'd say I'm most comfortable writing python scripts, and solving small problems through code.
+* I'd say I'm most comfortable writing python and java scripts as well as solving small problems through code.

 * I'm least comfortable with front-end development.
 I haven't coded in languages such as CSS and JavaScript that are frequently seen in front end development.
 I also get quite confused sometimes when it comes to implementation from back end to front end.